ResBos2 and the CDF W Mass Measurement

 The \textsc{ResBos2} calculation includes the cusp anomalous dimension at $\mathcal{O}(\alpha_s^4)$, the non-cusp anomalous dimension at $\mathcal{O}(\alpha_s^3)$, the hard collinear coefficient at $\mathcal{O}(\alpha_s^2)$, and is matched to the fixed order calculation at NNLO.
 This new accuracy corresponds to an accuracy of N${}^3$LL+NNLO as described in Tab.~\ref{tab:ResummationOrder}.
 The CDF experiment chose to use the same version of \textsc{ResBos} as was used in their previous analysis~\cite{CDF:2007mxw} when the higher order corrections were unknown.
 The \textsc{ResBos} codebases implement the Collins-Soper-Sterman (CSS) resummation formalism~\cite{Collins:1984kg,Collins:2011zzd}, which performs the transverse momentum resummation in $b$-space as

-where $Q$ is the invariant mass of the lepton system, $\theta (\phi)$ is the polar (azimuthal) angle in the Collins-Soper frame~\cite{Collins:1977iv}, $\sigma_0$ is the leading order matrix element, $x_{1,2} = \frac{Q}{\sqrt{s}}e^{\pm y}$, and $Y$ contains the finite terms of the fixed order calculation in the limit $p_T \rightarrow 0$.
+where $Q$, $p_T$ and $y$ are respectively the invariant mass, transverse momentum and rapidity of the lepton system, $\theta (\phi)$ is the polar (azimuthal) angle in the Collins-Soper frame~\cite{Collins:1977iv}, $\sigma_0$ is the leading order matrix element, $x_{1,2} = \sqrt{(Q^2+p_T^2)/s}\,e^{\pm y}$, with $s$ being the center-of-mass energy of the collider and $Y$ contains the finite terms of the fixed order calculation in the limit $p_T \rightarrow 0$.
 The Sudakov factor ($S(b)$) is defined as

-and $C\otimes f$ represents the convolution of the hard collinear kernel with the PDF, the values of $A$, $B$, and $C$ can be calculated order-by-order in perturbation theory.
+and $C\otimes f(x,\mu=C_3/b)$ represents the convolution of the hard collinear kernel with the PDF, the values of $A$, $B$, and $C$ can be calculated order-by-order in perturbation theory.
 Additional details and the values of the coefficients needed for N${}^3$LL accuracy are given in Appendix~\ref{app:resum}.

 Another area of concern is the handling of the angular coefficients within the \textsc{ResBos} code.
 The angular coefficients are given by \begin{widetext}